aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 importScripts(`${host}/workbox-cdn/releases/${version}/workbox-sw.js`)
 ```

-The `host` and `version` variables are passed to `sw.js` to determine which version of Google's Workbox to import using `importScripts`.
+The `host` and `version` variables are passed to `sw.js` to determine which version of Google's Workbox (some Google Service Worker script that helps with caching and other stuff) to import using `importScripts`.

 Importantly, `host` and `version` are extracted as the text contents of two hidden DOM elements based on their ID `#serviceWorkerHost` and `#serviceWorkerVersion` respectively.

-If we can inject an element with one of these ID, we will be able to **hijack** the service worker path leading to XSS.
+If we can inject an element with one of these IDs, we will be able to **hijack** the service worker path leading to XSS.

-Looking around for DOM sinks where we can do that, we recognize two:

-Let's look for DOM sinks within the app's HTML templates, we identify two such instances:
+To do that, let's look for DOM sinks within our HTML templates, luckily we identify two such instances:
 ```sh
 # _navbar.html
 <li><a href="/challenge/settings">Account Settings ({{ user['username'] | safe }})</a></li>